-1. ISO is an important setting.
-It controls how sensitive your camera’s image sensor is to the light.
-In bright light use a low ISO, in low light you can use a higher ISO.
+1. ISO is an important setting that works differently than ISO on an old film camera.
+It controls how sensitive your camera’s image sensor is to light.
+When you have a lot of available light use a low ISO and in low light you can use a higher ISO.

-2. WB or White Balance is a setting used to ensure you have even white and grey tones in your photos.
-Different kind of lights can make the whites in a photo appear to have a color to them.
-Fluorescent lights can make white sheets appear bluish.
-Tungsten lights (like a lamp) can make things appear yellow.
-Cameras have many settings for White Balance, but learning to use custom white balance is a great tool.
-Check out my blog about white balance to learn more about how to use the custom setting.
+2. WB or White Balance is a setting used to get the right types and tones of color you want in your images.
+Different types of lights can create color casts on white objects or skin tones in images and white balance is a great tool for corrrecting this.
+For example, fluorescent lights can make white sheets appear greenish.
+Tungsten lights (like a table lamp) can make things appear very orange or yellow.
+Cameras have many settings for White Balance, but learning to use custom white balance is something that can rock your digital photography world.

-3. Aperture controls how much light is allowed through your lens by setting the f-stop.
+3. Aperture (or f-stop) controls how much light is allowed through your lens by setting the f-stop.
+There’s actually a lovely little thingy right inside your lens that opens and closes to let light in or out.
 A lower f-stop (like 1.4) will let in a lot of light and a higher f-stop (like 16) will let in less light.
+Aperture also controls bokeh (that beautiful background blur).
+You get more bokeh with lower apertures.

 4. Shutter speed controls how long the image sensor is exposed to light.
-A lower shutter speed will let in more light, but may give your subjects motion blur if they are moving in the photo.
+Higher shutter speeds conquer motion blur and freeze motion, but let in less light because the shutter is not open as long.
+A lower shutter speed will let in more light, but may give your subjects motion blur if they are moving in the photo because the shutter is open longer.

 5. You don’t need to use manual focus to photograph in manual mode.
-Manual mode means you’ll have more control over how your camera reads the light, but manual focus will entail a few extra seconds to use the focusing ring in order to capture a sharp image.
+Manual mode is all about learning to have control over your camera instead of letting it control you.
+Manual focus will entail a few extra seconds to use the focusing ring on your lens in order to capture a sharp image.
 Many photographers auto focus so they can photograph and capture moments quicker and ensure they are tack sharp.

 7. Every camera has a ‘sweet spot.’
 Even when you’re photographing in manual and you’re looking through the viewfinder and the line is right in the very center of your light meter it may still be too bright or too dark in your camera.
 My camera’s sweet spot is just one line over toward underexposed from that center spot on my light meter.